 Indiana doesn't charge separate filing fees for FIT-20, which makes it one of the few business tax bright spots.
 Your only cost is the actual tax owed.

-If your financial institution meets Indiana's filing thresholds, your FIT-20 return is due on the 15th day of the fourth month after the close of your taxable year.
+If your financial institution meets Indiana's filing thresholds, your FIT-20 return is due on the 15th day of the fifth month after the close of your taxable year.
 For most calendar-year filers, that's April 15.
 You need at least 90% of the liability paid by then to avoid penalties.

 Meeting that annual deadline is only half the job.
 Indiana expects financial institutions filing FIT-20 to pre-pay the tax through quarterly estimated payments if the year's bill exceeds $2,500.
 The schedule for calendar-year filers is: